ebi-gene-expression-group/index-scxa/README.md

 create-scxa-analytics-schema.sh
 ```

-You can override the default solr schema name by setting `SOLR_COLLECTION`, but remember to include the additional `v<schema-version-number>` at the end, or the loader might refuse to load this.
+You can override the default target Solr collection name by setting `SOLR_COLLECTION`, but remember to include the additional `v<schema-version-number>` at the end, or the loader might refuse to load this.

 ## Load data